fairpulse/ATS2024/README.md

+### Please cite the following paper:
+**Design, Implementation and Characterization of a Novel Robust-by-Construction Arbiter PUF Circuit on Xilinx FPGAs**, The 33rd Asian Test Symposium, Dec 17-20 2024, Gujarat, India.

 ### System Requirements: Linux, Vivado Design Suite 18.1 or later
 The system can be run in both "Project Mode" and "Non-Project Mode" of Vivado Design Suite.
 It is recommented to choose "Non-Project Mode" for automation.